 Whether you're traveling and slogging through deep snow and sub-zero temperatures in the north, or contending with dampness, chill, and muddy conditions home in DFW, it's important to take care of your feet all winter long.
 You'll want them to be healthy and ready for action when spring finally arrives.

 Most Americans will have walked 75,000 miles by the time they turn 50.
-Is it little wonder, then, that APMA's 2010 foot health survey found that foot pain affects the daily activities—walking, exercising, or standing for long periods of time—of a majority of Americans?
+Is it any wonder, then, that APMA's 2010 foot health survey found that foot pain affects the daily activities—walking, exercising, or standing for long periods of time—of a majority of Americans?

 "Each season presents unique challenges to foot health even in Texas where our cold snaps are shorter but just as intense," according to Dr Marybeth Crane of Foot and Ankle Associates of North Texas in Grapevine and Keller, TX.
 "Surveys and research tell us that foot health is intrinsic to overall health, so protecting feet all year long is vital to our overall well-being."